Connect with us

 A growing number of foreign companies are investing significant capital in the Kenyan real estate market amid rising demand for housing in the country occasioned by high rates of urban population growth.

-New York-based equity firm Milost Global Inc. has become the latest foreigner to make a foray into the local market following the signing a multibillion shilling deal with one of Kenya’s largest real estate developers – Kings Pride Properties – to implement projects to plug the housing deficit.
+New York-based equity firm Milost Global Inc. has become the latest foreigner to make a foray into the local market following the signing of a multibillion shilling deal with Kings Pride Properties to implement projects to plug the housing deficit.

 Under the deal, which was inked in November, the two organisations will establish a special purpose vehicle (SPV) that will oversee the implementation of Sh45 billion worth of real estate projects across Kenya starting this year.

-President of Milost Global Inc. Benard Yaw said the housing deficit presents a huge market for investment, adding that GDP growth of 5.3 per cent to 5.9 per cent in the last six years confirms that Kenya is a too ‘attractive’ market to ignore.
+President of Milost Global Inc. Benard Yaw said the housing deficit presents a huge investment market, adding that GDP growth of 5.3 per cent to 5.9 per cent in the last six years confirms that Kenya is a too ‘attractive’ market to ignore.

-“With 61 per cent of urban households still living in slums and an urbanization rate of 4.4 per cent, Kings Pride Properties is sitting in a huge market,” he said adding that Milost will use its partnership with the local firm to expand into other regional markets with Kenya as its launching pad.
+“With 61 per cent of urban households still living in slums and an urbanization rate of 4.4 per cent, Kings Pride Properties is sitting in a huge market,” he said adding that Milost plans to use its partnership with the local firm to expand into other regional markets.

 Kings Pride CEO David Karau said the partnership will make the company’s houses more affordable since they will not be funded through expensive bank loans.